ChrisDiPiero/Solitaire/README.md

 The card faces are a grid in a single SVG that I made in Illustrator.
 The card face and value data pulled from the player decks is used to calculate the object position of the SVG (ala sprite sheet animation).

+## Tech Used:

+All vanilla CSS and JavaScript.

 I got help getting started with building the deck of cards from the video:
 *How to build a simple card game with JavaScript* https://www.youtube.com/watch?v=NxRwIZWjLtE&t=609s